 How do I Reserve a FASTPASS with Disney MaxPass?

 It will work much like the current FASTPASS ticketing system, except you won't need to walk to a physical FASTPASS station.
 Instead, you can reserve your ride time in the Disneyland Mobile App on your phone from anywhere in or near the parks (once activated).
-You get your FASTPASS reservation and once your window to reserve another one opens, you may reserve another.
+You get your FASTPASS reservation and can reserve the next reservation after a (usually) short waiting period.
 With MaxPass, you may reserve a FASTPASS for Disneyland if you're in Disney California Adventure, and vice versa.
 Here’s how to do it:

 - Open the Disneyland App

 - Under My Plans Click Get FastPass

 - Create FASTPASS Party—that means to select the people who want to ride on the selection you are about to make.
 The whole party you manage will be selected, so deselect anyone who does not want a Fastpass for that ride or does not even have a valid MaxPass for the day (if members do not have a valid pass and you select them it will take you to purchase, which can be confusing.
 Don’t re-purchase anything unless you want to add them on to MaxPass)

 - Hit Continue

 - Choose an Experience by browsing through the available attractions and times to find the ride and time that works for you.